-[Comments in winter …] “If it snows one more day… I am so sick of the cold.”
+Comments in winter: “I am so sick of the cold.”

-[Comments in Spring when it doesn’t feel like it…]“Thanks Mother Nature for ruining my day with the rain… Isn’t it supposed to be spring?
-You could have fooled me… I cannot deal with this weather…I wish it were warmer… hotter…”
+Comments in Spring: “Thanks Mother Nature for ruining my day with the rain.
+Isn’t it supposed to be spring?
+You could have fooled me.
+I cannot deal with this weather.
+I wish it were warmer.”

 Mother Nature is never good enough and can never seem to please everyone.
 Those that love winter find discomfort in the summer, and those that love summer find discomfort in winter, fall, and spring.
 She is simply damned if she does and damned if she doesn’t.

 From time to time, I too have been guilty of complaining about the weather.
-Then one day, I realized that I was complaining and commentating on something that I can in no way, shape, or form control – even if I wanted to.
-I started to notice that my response to the weather was great insight into the attitude in which I was responding to life.
+Then one day, I realized that I was complaining and commenting on something that I can in no way, shape, or form control, even if I wanted to.
+I started to notice that my response to the weather was a great insight into the attitude with which I was responding to life.

 I am not suggesting that you should not comment or express your feelings about the weather.
 There is nothing wrong with enjoying a particular season and looking forward to it with great anticipation simply because you love summer, spring, winter, or fall.
 Saying, “I am so sick of ____ ” every now and then is not a bad thing.
 However, if we find ourselves complaining too much, it might be useful to see if there are parallels to our attitude in other areas of life.

-In the grand scheme of life, there will be more days in which we cannot control or anticipate the weather.
-I am trying to transition my attitude more toward understanding that the world either needs whatever weather exist or maybe we are causing global warming and have ourselves to blame for the inconsistent weather.
+In the grand scheme of life, there will be more days when we cannot control or anticipate the weather.
+I am trying to transition my attitude more toward understanding that the world either needs whatever weather exists or maybe we are causing global warming and have ourselves to blame for the inconsistent weather.
 Either way, it makes more sense to check the weather, dress accordingly, adjust, and move forward.

-As the Serenity Prayer says, “God grant me the serenity to accept the things I cannot change; courage to change the things I can; and wisdom to know the difference.”
+As the serenity prayer says, “God grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference.”